-Woods Hole Oceanographic Institution is currently searching for am immeidate temporary relief First Assistant Engineer to join the r/v Atlantis on or about 12 Dec 2019.
-This is a temporary, casual, non-exempt position and is not eligible for benefits, but with potential to lead to a full time regular position.
+Woods Hole Oceanographic Institution is currently searching for a temporary relief First Assistant Engineerto join the Ship Operations Department.
+This is atemporary, casual, non-exempt position, andis eligible for casual benefits.

 Reporting to the Chief Engineer and assisting with duties, is responsible for the proper operation, maintenance, and safety of all engine department machinery, equipment, and spaces; for the conduct and performance of engine personnel; and for economical use of consumable supplies and stores.